by-jp/www.byjp.me/content/notes/twitter/20784503688/index.md

 - imported
 - from-twitter
 ---
 Ugh.
 Need to backup.
-Away from home — my kingdom for 5GB of storage\!
+Away from home — my kingdom for 5GB of storage!